nus-cs2103-AY2526S1/ip/docs/README.md

 # Shaniqua
+> "Ahh!
+Oh, my God.
+What the hell is wrong with you people?
+Uh-uh!
+Don't talk to me unless you speak American!"

 A *cosmopolitan* **diva** ready help you with productivity!

+How to bring Shaniqua to life:
+1. Download .jar from releases.
+2. Have fun!

 ## ~~Commands~~ Requests:
 - bye: exit
 - list: returns a list of tasks